mprzybylski/debian-live-zfs-root-bootstrap/README.md

 * FIXME: talk about live-manual-pdf

 # Building
-* Clone this project to a debian "stretch," or newer, system
+* Clone this project to a debian "buster," or newer, system
+* Install `apt-cacher-ng` on your live image build system, if you have not already done so.
+This project is currently configured to download packages via a caching proxy at `localhost:3142` to speed up iteration while reducing network usage.
 * ***Become root** (this is a gross but unavoidable artifact of Debian's live-build architecture)*
 * If the `live-build` package is not already present on the system `apt-get install live-build`
 * Change directories into the project root